 VPN speed is always lower than the network speed due to the delay caused by packet encryption/decryption.

-VPN connection is sensitive to packet loss.
-Packet loss that's higher than 2% reduces VPN speed drastically.
+The VPN connection is sensitive to packet loss.
+Packet loss of more than 2% drastically reduces the VPN speed.

 To achieve high VPN speed, make sure of the following: